celestiaorg/celestia-app/x/blob/README.md

 ## Events

-The bank module emits the following events:
+The blob module emits the following events:

 ### Blob Events